Changissnz/selfinterest/README.md

 is digital cryptography.
 The strength of digital cryptography is due, in part, to the lack of relevance of the energy consumption used to encrypt the original into the outward representation, so long as the encryption process is executed to completion given the energy at disposal; the secret is produced.
-And this trait is an example of the difficulty of achieving accurate characterization of elements of duplication and/or replacement in cases of deception that is multi-spatial structurization of its contents with corresponding connections to external references, such that navigating these structures imperils finite time and resources.
+And this trait is an example of the difficulty in achieving accurate characterization of elements of duplication and/or replacement in these cases of deception: multi-spatial structurization of its contents with corresponding connections to external references, such that navigating these structures imperils finite time and resources.
 There is a necessary aim of rigidity in the design of representation from deception, although said deception conforms to a level of fluidity amenable to circumvention of detective obstacles, so that the